 Some hibiscus varieties for general landscaping in Qld

-The following are a selection of cultivars that are easily grown and widely available in Queensland.
+The following are a some cultivars that are easily grown and widely available in Queensland.
 Generally, the flowers aren't as spectacular as some of the more highly developed exhibition types, but the bushes are tough and surprisingly drought tolerant once established.
-Over time, pictures will be added to help you choose hibiscus and help you identify hibiscus that you may have already growing in your garden, given most of the following are old, tried and tested varieties.
+Over time, pictures will be added to help you choose varieties and help you identify hibiscus that you may have already growing in your garden, given most of the following are old, tried and tested varieties.

-The following photographs are of a large, red-flowered hibiscus common in old Brisbane gardens.
+The following photographs are of a tall, red-flowered hibiscus which is quite common in old Brisbane gardens.
 It appears to be 'Archerii', a very early hybrid cultivar.

 'Andersonii' in late summer